Compizfox/MDBrushAnalysis/README.md

 The class contains various methods for determining spatial limits of interest in the system and integrating density profiles to compute the amount and fraction of sorbed solvent.

+### DropletAnalyser
+`DropletAnalyser` defines a class for extracting contact angles from 2D density profiles (pixmaps) by fitting circles to the droplets. `BrushDensityParser` can be used to parse LAMMPS density profiles to pixmaps.

 ## License
 This project is free software licensed under the GPL.
 See [LICENSE](LICENSE) for details.